A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Introduction

-\eqref{eq:NLS} has the ground state soliton solution $u(t,x)=e^{it}Q(x)$.
-Here, the ground state $Q$ is the unique positive, radial, and exponentially decaying solution to $-Q+\De Q+|Q|^{\frac4d}Q=0$.
+\eqref{eq:NLS} has the ground-state soliton solution $u(t,x)=e^{it}Q(x)$.
+Here, the ground state $Q$ is the unique positive, radial, and exponentially decaying solution of $-Q+\De Q+|Q|^{\frac4d}Q=0$.

-A fundamental fact is that $e^{it}Q$ serves as a \textit{threshold} in the long-time dynamics.
+A fundamental fact is that $e^{it}Q$ serves as a \textit{threshold} for long-time dynamics.
 In the sub-threshold regime $M(u)<M(Q)$, all solutions are global and scatter \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+,Dodson15focusing}.
-At the threshold, $M(u)=M(Q)$, the dynamics are quite rigid; every non-scattering solution is either a soliton or a pseudo-conformal transform of a soliton \cite{Merle93minimalmass,Killip-Li-Visan-Zhang,Dodson21,Dodson21-1}.
+At the threshold $M(u)=M(Q)$, the dynamics are rigid: in most settings, the only non-scattering solutions are rescaled solitons and their pseudo-conformal transforms \cite{Merle93minimalmass,Killip-Li-Visan-Zhang,Dodson21,Dodson21-1}.
 Above the threshold, $M(u)>M(Q)$, various dynamics are possible.
-Every negative-energy initial data of sufficient decay leads to a finite-time blow-up \cite{Glassey} and various blow-up rates have been constructed \cite{BourgainWang,Perelman,MerleRaphael05CMP,MartelRaphael}.
+All negative-energy initial data of sufficient decay lead to finite-time blow-up \cite{Glassey} and various blow-up rates have been constructed \cite{BourgainWang,Perelman,MerleRaphael05CMP,MartelRaphael}.

 Accordingly, understanding the general blow-up dynamics beyond the threshold mass $M(Q)$ has been of interest.
-An elementary fact is that the blow-up rate is at most \emph{self-similar}; due to a scaling argument, it is straightforward that, for a solution $u$ in $H^1$ that blows up at time $T$,
+An elementary fact is that the blow-up rate is at most \emph{self-similar}; by a scaling argument, it is straightforward that, for a solution $u$ in $H^1$ that blows up at time $T$,

 Note that \eqref{eq:scaling bound} makes sense only for $H^1$-data.
-An analogous statement for general $L^2$-solutions is the concentration of mass, shown by Bourgain \cite{Bourgain-refinements}:
+An analogous statement for general $L^2$-solutions is the concentration of mass, first shown by Bourgain \cite{Bourgain-refinements} on $\R^2$:

-for some constant $c=c(d,M)>0$.
+for some constant $c=c(M)>0$.
 See \cite{BegoutVargas07concentration,Keraani06blowup,KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+} for further developments.

 However, both numerical simulations and formal derivations have long suggested a gap between the actual dynamics and the standard scaling bound \eqref{eq:scaling bound} \cite{Fraiman1985asymptotic, LPSS}.
-A classical fact is that a stationary self-similar ansatz has infinite mass, which heuristically rules out a self-similar blow-up approaching to that particular ansatz by the mass conservation.
+A classical fact is that a stationary self-similar ansatz has infinite mass, which heuristically rules out a self-similar blow-up approaching that particular ansatz by the mass conservation.
 Nevertheless, for general data, whether the self-similar bounds \eqref{eq:scaling bound} and \eqref{eq:Bourgain} could be improved remained an open question, as emphasized in survey articles \cite{Bourgain00problems, Raphael2008CMI, MartelMerleRaphaelSzeftel2014_arXiv}.